 6 Things You Should Include in a Sales CV/ Resume

-Oakstone International has reviewed hundreds of thousands of sales CVs/ resumes over the last 27 years, and seen some great and not-so-great examples.
-The competition in sales can sometimes be challenging, which is why you need to take every step possible to increase your chances of standing out from the crowd.
-In order to increase your chances of landing yourself an excellent SaaS sales role, we have compiled a list of 6 things you should include that people often miss out on.
+Oakstone International has reviewed thousands of sales CVs/ resumes over the last 30 years and has seen some great and not-so-great examples.
+Competition in sales can be challenging, so you must take every possible step to increase your chances of standing out.
+To improve your chances of landing an excellent SaaS sales role, we have compiled a list of 6 things you should include that people often miss out on their CVs.

 1. Include your sales accomplishments